Macil/contain-by-screen/readme.md

 `options` is an object that may have the following optional properties:

 `position` sets the prioritized position for the target relative to its anchor.
-It may be set to null, "top", "bottom", "left", "right", or "cover".
-The element will use this position unless it is not possible to do so while fitting the element on-screen.
+It may be set to null, "top", "bottom", "left", "right", "cover", or an array of some of those string values.
+The element will attempt to use this position (or each value in the array in order) unless it is not possible to do so while fitting the element on-screen.

 `forcePosition` is a boolean which controls whether the configured position value will be used even if it results in the element going off of the screen.